freebasic/fbfrog/readme.txt

       presets one after another (can even use fbfrog sub-processes if needed), this would allow for presets for more complex test cases, to be run simply via
-          fbfrog tests/*.txt
+          fbfrog tests/*.fbfrog
-    - #defines in an FB-like preset file format could be read in with lex/tk, this is much nicer than hard-coding a ppMacro*() call for every single token of the macro body
+    - defines in an FB-like preset file format could be read in with lex/tk, this is much nicer than hard-coding a ppMacro*() call for every single token of the macro body

-	example.txt:
+    - file format should use define/undef instead of #define/#undef, so the #
+      can be reserved for meta-commands such as #include.

+	example.fbfrog:
 		'' Tell fbfrog about library versions, plus the version selection '' #define and possible values that can be used to select the '' API version in the final FB binding